hirrolot/poica/README.md

 Do you see the pattern? `int` is already a concrete type, so its kind is just `*`.
 To drive `LinkedList` to a concrete type, we need to __apply__ some other type to it, i.e. `POICA_MONOMORPHISE(LinkedList, SomeType)`.

-poica supports partial application of higher-kinded types, meaning that you can pass a higher-kinded type as a type argument into another generic type, thereby complete it at some later point.
+poica supports partial application of higher-kinded types, meaning that you can pass a higher-kinded type as a type argument into another generic type, thereby completing it at some later point.

 For instance, `TreeG` has kind `(* -> *) -> * -> *`: